Australian Order of Battle for Vietnam 1962-1972

 - 102 Field Workshop (Type B)

-Citizens Military Forces Observers
+Citizens Military Forces Observers.

 Army Public Relations Service